 3rd-degree Relson Gracie black belt, Phil Cardella, is a full-time instructor with over 23 years of experience in martial arts and combat training.
 At the time of his promotion, he was the youngest Relson Gracie black belt in the world.
 He has over 13 years of professional MMA competition experience and has represented the Gracie family name by fighting in the largest arenas in the nation, including the WEC, Nationwide Arena, Honolulu Convention Center, arenas in Las Vegas, and more.
 As a seasoned veteran, Phil has also coached fighters to victory in the UFC, Strikeforce, WEC, GFC, AMP, and more.

 A 1988 graduate of Berlin High School, Daniel Pilewski returned to Connecticut after retiring from the United States Army as a First Sergeant (1SG) with 23 years of active service.
 He is a Tactical Combatives Instructor (Level IV Modern Army Combatives Program) and was the NCOIC for his Brigade's combatives program while at Ft Hood, Texas.
 In 2006, Daniel started training at Relson Gracie Jiu-Jitsu Austin, under Phil Cardella.
-Daniel is currently a fourth-degree brown belt under Phil Cardella/Relson Gracie.
+Daniel is a black belt under Phil Cardella/Relson Gracie.